Nystrata/EchoesWidescreenHUD/README.md

 After exporting,
 in Dolphin, right-click the Metroid Prime 2: Randomizer in the game list, click Properties, and apply the codes to the Gecko Codes tab.
 (In Dolphin, Metroid Prime 2: Randomizer's settings are stored seperately from the vanilla game's settings.)

+For Nintendont,
+You can rename extras/GM2E01.gct this to game ID of the randomized game, such as G2ME0R.gct, G2ME1R.gct, etc.

 ### If you're looking for a version for Metroid Prime 1
 See Aruki's [Widescreen Hud Mod for Metroid Prime](https://wiki.dolphin-emu.org/index.php?title=Metroid_Prime_(GC)#16:9_HUD_Mod)